April 2019, Brent J. Dreyer, Managing Partner, DataEM.com

 In contrast, the futuristic automotive dashboard with a marketing interface (portrayed above) displays the key performance indicators and provides the option of doing something about it from the same interface.

-This is where the concept of the death of the dashboard as we know it today comes in.
 Dashboards in the future will all be actionable, and more appropriately, they will be called control panels.
-With Artificial intelligence and machine learning being implemented to the fullest extent, you will see issues and opportunities and be able to ask for more information and even resolve problems.
+With Artificial Intelligence and machine learning being implemented to the fullest extent, you will see issues and opportunities and be able to ask for more information and even resolve problems.

 ENTER THE REALM OF